Ubiquity of Emergent Hebbian Dynamics in Regularized Learning: Noise-Learning balance leads to Anti-Hebbian learning

-where $c_0$ and $c_1$ are positive.
-Thus, one expects a phase transition boundary at $\gamma \propto \sigma^2$.
-This scaling law is verified in the experiments (Figure~\ref{fig:wd-noise-heatmap}), which justifies this simple analysis.
+where $c_0$ and $c_1$ are positive coefficients that depend on the network architecture and data distribution so can be treated as constants with respect to the weight decay and noise.
+Thus, one expects a \textbf{phase transition} boundary at $\gamma \propto \sigma^2$.
+When $\gamma$ is larger than this boundary, the learning is Hebbian-like; when smaller, the learning is anti-Hebbian like.
+This result provides a straightforward and simple framework to potentially test and understand the Hebbian and anti-Hebbian plasticity in biology.
+A possible strong biological evidence that would verify this theory is the simultaneous observations of strong noise in the ambient space and anti-Hebbian plasticity.
+In simulation, this scaling law is verified in the experiments (Figure~\ref{fig:wd-noise-heatmap}), which justifies this simple analysis.

 \paragraph{Simulations} We ran experiments to validate the noise prediction using a two-layer MLP with tanh activation.
 We used a student-teacher model to build a non-linear regression problem and trained until convergence using SGD and varying the variance of the Gaussian noise added at each training step, as well as the weight decay.
 There is a very smooth alignment trend with SGD, as can be seen in Figure \ref{fig:wd-noise-heatmap}.
-The white region shows the the phase boundary between the Hebbian phase and anti-Hebbian phase, and shows a shape in accordance with the quadratic curve $\gamma \approx \sigma^2$.
+The white region shows the phase boundary between the Hebbian phase and anti-Hebbian phase, and shows a shape in accordance with the quadratic curve $\gamma \approx \sigma^2$.

-We observed that at convergence, the Hebbian alignment of the gradient is higher in low noise environments, and becomes more aligned with anti-Hebbian as the noise increases (Figure \ref{fig:wd-noise-heatmap}).
+We observed that at convergence, the Hebbian alignment of the learning signal is higher in low noise environments, and becomes more aligned with anti-Hebbian as the noise increases (Figure \ref{fig:wd-noise-heatmap}).
 Interestingly, we found that solutions with high generalization generally had low Hebbian and anti-Hebbian alignment (Figure \ref{fig:generalizationvsalignment}).